 You have close access to over 1,000 animals, such as one of the country’s largest populations of great apes.
 The zoo is popular across the globe for its care as well as the study of extinct amphibians and reptiles.
 Make sure you ride with your family on the Zoo Train and the Carousel of the Endangered Species.

 7. Six Flags Amusement Park

-The largest and popularly known amusement parks in the region and the state at large are located in Atlanta.
+The largest and popularly known amusement parks in the region and the state at large are located in Atlanta, GA.
 You will come in contact with Batman or Wonder Woman while going through the park that covers about 300 acres because the theme in the park is all things Warner Bros.
 There are over 40 rides as well as attractions to explore, such as twelve dozen roller coasters.

 If you want to know the different moving services costs, try out our moving cost calculator.

 You may also want to check out our guide on moving to another state with further information and moving tips to help you move to Atlanta, GA, and other things to keep in mind when hiring long distances moving companies.